 Youth Action Organization (YAO)

 Student-directed action on social justice issues as identified by the members of the organization.
-It raises student awareness about important issues through campaigns such as Write for Rights, Fairtrade Chocolate and Vow of Silence.
+It raises student awareness about important issues through campaigns such as Thanksgiving Food Drive and Youth Mental Health.

 The Arts Council was founded as a student initiative with the following purpose: to promote the continued development and profile of the Arts at Pickering and in the community; to raise funds to support Arts programs at Pickering; to provide an opportunity for student participation in the administration of the Arts at Pickering; and to undertake special projects and events to benefit school spirit at Pickering.